IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

-# IBM UrbanCode Deploy - Helm Chart
+# IBM DevOps Deploy - Helm Chart

 ## Introduction

-[IBM UrbanCode Deploy](https://www.ibm.com/cloud/urbancode/deploy) is a tool for automating application deployments through your environments.
+[IBM DevOps Deploy](https://www.ibm.com/cloud/urbancode/deploy) is a tool for automating application deployments through your environments.
 It is designed to facilitate rapid feedback and continuous delivery in agile development while providing the audit trails, versioning and approvals needed in production.

 ## Chart Details

-* This chart deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.
+* This chart deploys a single server instance of IBM DevOps Deploy that may be scaled to multiple instances.
-* The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy server.
+* The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM DevOps Deploy server.
 However, ReadWriteMany is required to successfully scale to more than one replica/instance of the server.
 * Includes two statefulSet workload objects, one for server instances and one for distributed front end instances, and corresponding services for them.
 * Support has been validated on OpenShift clusters running onPrem, in IBM Satellite, and IBM ROKS.